Master of Science in Health Quality Prerequisites

-If you are applying for the MBA + MScHQ dual degree, please refer to the Admission Requirements specific to entering this program.
+If you are applying for the MBA + MScHQ dual degree, please also refer to the Admission Requirements specific to entering this program.

 Doctor of Philosophy in Health Quality Prerequisites

 Applicants who have a project based or thesis based research master’s degree in health, health-related law, business, architecture, or engineering will be eligible to apply for admission.
 Potential applicants who have master’s degrees in other disciplines can still be eligible, but are encouraged to discuss the suitability of the degree with the Associate Director (Health Quality Programs) prior to applying.
 The overall grade point average required is B+ at the master’s level as per the School of Graduate Studies’ regulation.

 Applicants from under-represented groups will be encouraged to apply and specifically recruited to ensure the applicant pool reflects the population of Canada.
 As the program is offered predominantly online, students are not required to relocate to Kingston for the program as they are only required to be on campus for one-week periods at select times over the four years.

 English Language Proficiency